 Folkmoot’s director is Angeline Schwab.
 Angie has a background in arts, culture & community and economic development.
-Since 2015, Angie has grown Folkmoot to a year-round cultural organization and believes that diversifying the festival, maximizing the use of the building, building strong partnerships and new cultural programming are the way to the future.
-Angie grew up in Buncombe County and went to college at UNC-Wilmington.
-Since that time, Angie went to graduate school at the University of Oregon where she earned a Masters in Public Affairs and then moved to Humboldt County, California, one of the most beautiful places on the planet to start her career.
-Angie, her husband Brandon, their two sons, Avery & Harper and three dogs moved to Waynesville in 2014 to be closer to family.
-Angie says, “Never before Folkmoot did I understand that folkdance was an opportunity for experiencing diversity and cultural understanding.
-What a gift to experience the world right here at home and to make so many people happy with a community festival.”
+Since 2015, Angie has grown Folkmoot to a year-round cultural organization and believes that diversifying the festival, maximizing the use of the building, strong community partnerships and new cultural programming are the ingredients of what’s next for Folkmoot.
+Angie grew up in Buncombe County and went to college at UNC-Wilmington and University of Oregon.

-This is Laura Shepherd’s fourth year planning for and executing Folkmoot’s special events.
-As Folkmoot’s Event and Ticket Coordinator, Laura’s favorite part of her job is the interaction with ticket buyers and eventually meeting them at performances.
+This is Laura Shepherd’s fifth year planning and administering Folkmoot’s special events.
+As Event and Ticket Coordinator, Laura’s favorite part of her job is the interaction with ticket buyers and eventually meeting them at performances.
 Laura’s background is in catering, hotel and attraction sales which prepared her for the ever-changing needs of working for a non-profit.
 Laura has traveled the world and lived all over the United States.
 She has been volunteering and working in Haywood County for over 18 years and lives in Waynesville with her husband, Scott.
-Being the mother of two, Tessa and Shaw, and stepmom to three daughters, Shantel, Tina, and Monique has been her greatest joy.
+Being the mother of two, Tessa and Shaw, and stepmom of three daughters, Shantel, Tina, and Monique has been her greatest joy.
 Laura is enthusiastic about food, gardening, and organizing, all of which makes her perfect for Folkmoot.

-Folkmoot’s Programming and Group Relations Coordinator Elizabeth Burson is a lifelong Folkmoot enthusiast.
+Programming and Group Relations Coordinator, Elizabeth Burson is a lifelong Folkmoot enthusiast.
 As a Waynesville native, Folkmoot has inspired Elizabeth to foster friendships from all over the world and to travel to global destinations in the name of cultural adventure.
 With six years experience as a Folkmoot guide and now three years as Folkmoot’s programs coordinator, Elizabeth’s primary responsibilities are her favorite, managing the details of group selection, assisting with marketing and working with guides during the festival.
-Elizabeth is a UNC Greensboro graduate with a bachelors in Communication Studies and is currently working on acquiring a Nonprofit Management Certificate from Duke University.
-Elizabeth enjoys spending time with her family and friends, watching movies and cooking new recipes.
+Elizabeth is a UNC Greensboro graduate with a bachelors in Communication Studies and is currently working on a Nonprofit Management Certificate from Duke University.
+Elizabeth enjoys spending time with her family and friends, watching movies and cooking.

 Lisa Wilnoty is the Cherokee Community Coordinator for Folkmoot, representing all cultural activities related to the Eastern Band of Cherokee Indians.
 Lisa is in her third year working with the Folkmoot organization, starting as a cultural performer in 2015.
 Lisa resides in the Wolfetown community with her husband Frederick Wilnoty II.
 After working with Cherokee cultural organizations for several years, Lisa is learning the Cherokee language and sharing Cherokee history and culture with the Folkmoot family.
 Lisa says, “We are working to build bridges between people of different cultures and it’s my honor to encourage understanding of Cherokee.”
 Lisa also serves as a board member of Maverick’s Tsalagi Sunshine.